 This wholesale brand encourages entertainers to become their own mixologists with prepackaged ingredients and garnishes to elevate at-home cocktails.
 This brand is clearly targeting those who love bringing the party to them and hosting great events for their friends and loved ones.
 Similar to the other wholesale brands in this list, it’s created a collection of seasonal offerings, in addition to grouping products by different flavor profiles like vanilla bean, mango jalapeño, and peppermint cocoa.

 Curation leads to connection

-No matter what technology comes about, no one truly knows your customers like you.
-Your customers look to you for recommendations, tried and true favorites, and new product finds.
+Your customers look to you for recommendations, tried-and-true favorites, and new product finds.
 By merchandising your store with products your customers will love and connect with, you foster a type of customer loyalty that is truly unique in the retail space.

 Are you opening a new retail store?
 Read more about Open with Faire and learn how to apply for up to $20,000 to use toward buying products on Faire.